Putting on new clothes

 Hopefully this post has given you some ideas about how to deal with awkward conversations in a God-honouring way.
 You and I can stand out, within the chronic illness community, by clothing ourselves with love.

-1. Free resource bundle
+1. Resource bundle

-2. Turning Mirrors to Windows
+2. Parenting course: Turning Mirrors to Windows

 This final resource is a downloadable course designed for parents of teens or pre-teens.
 I haven’t completed it yet, but I would like to do it once my kids are a bit older.
 I’m taking a punt that the course is fantastic because I have read a parenting book by the same authors, called Teaching Your Children Values, which I found to be wonderfully helpful and practical.